MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ## Resources

-For further information on logging, uninstalling, the ATP portal, or known issues, see our [Resources](microsoft-defender-atp-mac-resources) page.
+For additional information about logging, uninstalling, or known issues, see our [Resources](microsoft-defender-atp-mac-resources) page.